henrynvn09/chop-recipes-web/README.md

 2. run `npm install` in `front-end` folder
 5. run `npm start` in the **back-end** folder
 6. Open another terminal and run `npm start` in the **front-end** folder

+# Connection issues with MongoDB
+- You can use any wifi but not `UCLA_WEB` because it blocks MongoDB

 ---